pensjonatus/flash-fiction/blog/a-writers-eye.md

 ---
-title: "A Writer's Eye"
+title: A Writer's Eye
 date: '2013-05-18'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 During my time in Paris, I found a nice little bookshop and I went there every